 After dinner, guests would gather in the Withdrawing Room around a bowl of punch such as Wassail and Smoking Bishop.
 Dickens describes his recipe for punch to a friend, recounting “the fragrance of lemon-peel and sugar, the odour of burning rim, and the steam of boiling water,” He was not a fan of the Temperance movement, designed to moderate drinking in the lower classes.
 He believed rich and poor should be allowed to enjoy a tipple.

 Guests and family would play games and listen to song in this room.
 Popular games included blind man’s buff, snapdragon (eating raisins pulled out of flaming brandy), charades and guessing games such as ‘Yes or No.’ Dickens was a great raconteur and entertainer.

 Food Glorious Food was curated by food historian, Pen Vogler, who has written a marvellous book, Dinner with Dickens.
 Vogler showcases 60 recipes from Dickens’s novels such as David Copperfield’s Soft, Seedy Biscuits and a Dickens favourite, Wassail.
 (I had to include my Fortnum and Masons footman above, as Mr Dickens was a loyal customer of the shopping emporium).

 Here is my humble attempt at Mr Dick’s Gingerbread recipe from Dinner with Dickens.
 Next week, I will be trying out the Chestnut and Mince Pies.

-Food Glorious Food – Dinner with Dickens is on until 22 April 2019.
-You can book tickets here.
+Food Glorious Food – Dinner with Dickens was on at the Charles Dickens Museum in London until 22 April 2019.
+More on the museum here.